aissa-laribi/StudyQuiz/README.md

 Please comment on an issue before starting work so that the scope can be confirmed and duplicated work can be avoided.

-Contributors whose pull requests are accepted and successfully merged will be acknowledged in the project contributors list.
+Contributors whose pull requests are accepted and successfully may be acknowledged in the project contributors list.

 For detailed contribution rules, see `CONTRIBUTING.md`.